 - Balance on one leg and bend raised leg back at knee.

 - Squat down as far as possible while keeping raised leg from

 contacting floor as far down as possible.
 Keep back straight

 and supporting knee pointed same direction as foot supporting.

-In lowest position, gentally place elevated lower leg on floor.
+In lowest position, gently place elevated lower leg on floor.

 Raise body back up with minimal assistance from raised leg on

 floor.
 Stand to original position until knee and hip of supporting

 leg are straight.
 Return and repeat.
 Continue with opposite leg.